ERC-TBornotTB/ERC-TBornotTB.github.io/teammembers.md

 # [Nicola Foster](https://www.lshtm.ac.uk/aboutus/people/foster.nicola)
 ![Nicola](../images/Nicola-profile.jpg){:height="60px" width ="60px" style="float: left; padding-right:10px" class="img-responsive"}
-Nicola is a health economist with experience in TB.
-She is analysing the impact of socio-economic changes on the burden of TB, to help inform our natural history models.
+Nicola has a background in public health and health economics.
+She has experience in designing and implementing mathematical models of patient pathways through TB diagnosis and treatment.
+Her current work includes the analysis of socio-economic changes in the burden of TB.